 It is not surprising that Seward Highway holds three major designations: USDA Forest Service Scenic Byway, Alaska Scenic Byway, and All-American Road.

 While my friends and I were road tripping in Alaska, we drove Seward Highway Roundtrip from Anchorage to Seward.
-Once we left the major city of Anchorage, we found ourselves along a gorgeous byway with coastline views, lush tree lines and incredible photo stops.
-The drive was one of our favorites on our trip and was outright amazing.
+Once we left the major city of Anchorage, we found ourselves along a gorgeous byway with coastline views, lush tree lines, and incredible photo stops.
+The drive was one of our favorites on our trip, and it was outright amazing.

-There were so many magnificent stops along the way and since we were flying by the seat of our pants, I unfortunately did not take note of the names.
-If you are driving from Anchorage to Seward, the road stops that we enjoy are listed in this order.
+There were so many magnificent stops along the way, and since we were flying by the seat of our pants, I unfortunately did not take note of the names of the places.
+If you are driving from Anchorage to Seward, the road stops that we enjoyed are listed in this order.
 You can also use the map above to research other stops along the way.